lvgl/lv_port_texas_sk-am62p-lp/README.md

     -   Screen (HDMI)
     -   Ethernet (Connect the board to the same LAN the host is, the board obtains an IP address from the network manager)

 - SD card is needed to flash the image.

   -   Follow the [guide](https://dev.ti.com/tirex/content/tirex-product-tree/am62px-devtools/docs/am62px_skevm_quick_start_guide.html) to download a pre-built `.wic` image

-    -   Follow this [guide](https://software-dl.ti.com/processor-sdk-linux-rt/esd/AM62PX/09_01_00_08/exports/docs/linux/Overview_Building_the_SDK.html) to build the image with Yocto
+  -   Follow this [guide](https://software-dl.ti.com/processor-sdk-linux-rt/esd/AM62PX/09_01_00_08/exports/docs/linux/Overview_Building_the_SDK.html) to build the image with Yocto.
+      -   A tutorial to get lvgl recipe setup on Yocto is provided in [LVGL official documentation - Yocto](https://docs.lvgl.io/master/details/integration/os/yocto/lvgl_recipe.html)

 -   If there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead: